East Lancashire Cricket Club

 East Lancashire Cricket Club is a cricket club in the Lancashire League, which plays its home games at Alexandra Meadows in Blackburn.
-For the 2015 season its captain was Mark Bolton and its professional was Juan de Villiers.
-The club has been very successful, winning the League on 14 occasions, the Worsley Cup on 18 (more than any other club), the Inter League Club Challenge Trophy twice in its ten-year history, and has won a greater percentage of its games than any other club.
+For the 2024 season its captain is James Westhead and its professional is Adithya Siriwardhana.
+The club has been successful, winning the League on 14 occasions, the Worsley Cup a record 18 times, and the Inter League Club Challenge Trophy twice.
 It has employed professionals including Fazal Mahmood, Allan Border and Paul Reiffel.